laurentperrinet/Perrinet20PredictiveProcessing/README.md

 is no extrapolation and the trajectory follows the delayed trajectory of the dot (green dotted line).
-In the target layer, motion extrapolation correctly predicts the position at the present time and the position follows the actual physical position of the dot (black dotted line).
+In the target layer, motion extrapolation correctly predicts the position at the present time and the position follows the actual physical position of the dot (black dotted line) fig. 1.
 Finally, the third phase corresponds to motion termination.
 The moving dot disappears and the corresponding activity vanishes in the source layer at $t=900~ms$.
 However, between $t=800~ms$ and $t=900~ms$, the dot position was extrapolated and predicted ahead of the terminal position.
 At $t=900~ms$, while motion information is absent, the position information is still transiently consistent and extrapolated using a broad, centered prior distribution of speeds.
 Although it is less precise, this position of the dot at flash termination is therefore not perceived as leading the flash.

 The model that we used for the FLE can be used with any image.
 In particular, a single flashed dot evokes an expanding then contracting